jabhuiyan/AD-diagnosis/README.md

 by:
 _Jubaer Ahmed Bhuiyan_

-(Detailed information can be found in Final Report.pd)
+(Detailed information can be found in Final Report.pdf)
 --------------------------------
 Part of Intro To Machine Learning course by Prof. Karteek Popuri